How to use Airtable DocuSign integration to automatically save signed documents to Airtable

 Being able to keep paperwork for a nonprofit on Airtable is great.
 However, a lot of our forms require signatures.
 It would be great if Airtable provided this feature.

-With Plumsail Forms, you can easily collect handwritten signatures and save them straight to Airtable.
+With Plumsail Forms, you can easily collect electronic signatures and save them straight to Airtable.
 Yes, it's a workaround, and you'll need to use one more app in your business process, but you're getting the feature you really need plus an amazing tool for creating truly impressive, mobile-friendly forms.

 As a result, we'll have a form where users can leave handwritten signatures, which we'll save to Airtable like this: